Language and Page Formatting Options

 To use a custom profile, click the Change content button in the top left corner.
 This will open another screen where you can enter an URL of a valid security content.
 To go back to the default security content selection screen, click Use SCAP Security Guide in the top left corner.

 Custom profiles can be loaded from an

-server.
+FTPserver.
 Use the full address of the content, including the protocol (such as

-) before you can load a custom profile.
+http://).
+A network connection must be active (enabled in Section 8.12, “Network & Hostname”) before you can load a custom profile.
 The content type will be detected automatically by the installer.

 After you select a profile, or if you want to leave the screen, click Done in the top left corner to return to Section 8.6, “The Installation Summary Screen”.